Itinerary

 • Known for boasting some of the clearest water in the Adriatic, there are a number of secluded rocky beaches along the pine-clad coastline

-• You may wish to drop anchor for lunch and some swimming en route or at one of the islands just outside Maslinica
+• You may wish to drop anchor for lunch and some swimming en route at one of the islands just outside Maslinica

 • During the evening, cook aboard, enjoy the sunset from hilltop restaurant “Šampier” or visit the restaurant in the medieval castle whilst sampling local Dalmatian cuisine and wines